-Visual check rules: A visual check rule states that the pilot should check a certain instrument during the situation.
-These rules may be used if a gaze tracking device is used to observe the pilot during the flight.
+Visual checks: A visual check states that the pilot should check a certain instrument during the situation.
+This information may be used if a gaze tracking device is used to observe the pilot during the flight.
 If the system detects that a certain situation is occurring and the pilot forgets to check an instrument while the value of the system belonging to that instrument is invalid for the detected situation the system could give the pilot a hint that he should check the instrument.
-Visual check rules have a priority value just like the action rules.
-The priority values of the visual check rules also range from 0 to 1 and a value of 0.5 or higher means that the pilot is obligated to check that specific instrument during the situation.
+Visual check rules have a priority value just like the actions.
+The priority values of the visual checks also range from 0 to 1 and a value of 0.5 or higher means that the pilot is obligated to check that specific instrument during the situation.
 Some instruments are grouped together, which means the pilot should check those instruments in a sequence.
-Visual check rules also have a repetitive value which can either be yes/no. If a visual check rule is repetitive it means that the pilot should keep track of the value of the instrument and should therefore check this instrument on a regular basis during the situation.
-Some visual rules have an additional rule that states the value the instrument should have when the pilot checks it.
-This is done so that it can be determined if the pilot gets the information that he should get from the instrument.
-For instance if the pilot has to check if there are any failures he should look at the DED when the F-ACK page is displayed and not when the A-LOW page is displayed.
+Visual checks also have a repetitive value which can either be yes/no. If a visual check is repetitive it means that the pilot should keep track of the value of the instrument and should therefore check this instrument on a regular basis during the situation.